Saint-Martin

 1749

-French settlers return to Saint-Martin
+French settlers allowed to return to Saint-Martin

 following